Avandhan Manidhan: Plot

-Ravi, the owner of a matchbox factory, is a widower and lost his daughter in an accident.
+Ravikumar, the owner of a matchbox factory, is a widower who also lost his daughter in an accident.
 Recognising that his honest employee Chandran is in a similar position, he decides to help Chandran financially.
 As Chandran attends training in the United States, Ravi takes care of Chandran's charming daughter.
-On return, Chandran suggests changing the company's structure.
+Upon his return, Chandran suggests changing the company's structure.
 The traditionalist Ravi becomes infuriated.
 Protesting this, Chandran resigns and starts his own matchbox company and becomes the leading matchbox manufacturer.

 This begins Ravi's downfall, his charity and donating activities have eaten up profit and he ends up putting his house on sale.
 Chandran calls for the highest bid and wants to give it back to Ravi, but being the man that he is, Ravi would not accept.
-Chandran has already got Lalitha, his ex-secretary on whom Ravi had a crush on, and now Ravi's house.
+Chandran has already got Lalitha, his ex-secretary whom Ravi had a crush on, and now Ravi's house.

-Film ends on a tragic note when all Ravi has is his Dove, and Lalitha requests him to give it her, as her daughter is sick and is crying for Ravi uncle's Dove.
-Ravi has just sold that, so that he could feed.
-Unable to say no to a request he breathes his last.
+Ravi is eventually left with only his dove, and Lalitha requests him to give it to her, as her daughter is sick and is crying for the dove.
+Ravi has just sold that, so that he could buy food.
+Unable to say no to a request, he breathes his last.